sezerweb/englishce/gramer/conditional_tenses.md

 - If it snows, the roads get slippery.  (_Kar yağarsa yollar kayganlaşır._)
 - Your mother gets angry if you don't eat your meal. (_Yemeğini yemezsen annen kızar._)
 - If you drink cold water, you get sick. (_Soğuk su içersen hasta olursun._)
-- If you mix red and blue, you get purple. (_Eğer kırmızı ve maviyi karıştırırsanız, mor elde edersiniz._)
+- If you mix yellow and blue, you get green. (_Eğer sarı ve maviyi karıştırırsanız, yeşil elde edersiniz._)

 ---